anmud/learntocode/Treehouse/8_DOM/002_What is the DOM?.md

 The `document` is a global object representing `html` in content of a web page.
 In javaScript you can select and change different parts of a web page by interacting with the `document`.

-`DOM` (Document Object Model) - is a representation of a `web page` that JavaScript can use, just like a citymap helps you to get around the town.
+`DOM` (Document Object Model) - is a representation of a `web page` that JavaScript can use, just like a city map helps you to get around the town.
 DOM is a map of a `web page` that JavaScript can use.

 The `DOM` represents a `web pag`e like a tree like structure.